Debbie Reynolds, mother of Carrie Fisher and huge Hollywood star, dies

 - Carrie Fisher was a champion for mental health, too

-Her film career began after being spotted in a beauty pageant at age 16.
+Reynolds' film career began after being spotted in a beauty pageant at age 16.
 She became famous when she was picked to co-star with Gene Kelly and Donald O'Connor in "Singin' in the Rain," one of Hollywood's best-known musicals.

-She married then famously divorced singing sensation Eddie Fisher, who left Reynolds for Elizabeth Taylor in 1959.
+She married, then famously divorced, singing sensation Eddie Fisher, who left Reynolds for Elizabeth Taylor in 1959.

 "I have no regrets about my career.
 I'm just thrilled I've had it," she told CNN's Larry King in 1990.
 "You know, it stood by me.
 Marriages failed; my career always stayed.
 It gave me the fun of life, you know.
 It allowed me to travel and meet wonderful, funny people."